We blog with you in mind:

 As of January 2021, the Student visa has replaced the Tier 4 (General) student visa.

 FACE TO FACE CLASSES ARE STARTING AGAIN!

 We are delighted to announce that we will be starting face to face lessons again in our school building from Monday 7th September.

 For details about how we are making Lexis Covid secure, please read the FAQs post in this blog and click on the following link:

 Class sizes are strictly limited, so don't delay.
 Book your course now to guarantee your place and avoid disappointment!

 10th August 2020

-BESPOKE DISCOVER LONDON COURSE - NOW RUNNING!
+BESPOKE DISCOVER LONDON COURSE - COMING SOON!

 Our Bespoke Discover London programme is ideal for one-to-one courses and small groups (2-5 Students) and allows you to have a unique personal learning experience with Lexis School of English in London, created just for you.